cpethica/Cymbal-Tree/README.md

 ## Software

-MIDI_player_switch_control_beta:
+MIDI_player_switch_control:
 Plays midi file stored on SD in loop.
-Midi file must be stored in the SD card root directory and named the same as file on line 44.
+Midi file must be stored on the SD card root directory and named the same as file on line 43.

 OTA update:
 Built in OTA update feature for wireless boards [thanks to jeroenvermeulen](https://github.com/jeroenvermeulen/JeVe_EasyOTA)